CPNV-ES/RIA-EggFlix/README.md

   * Propose a new feature in [icescrum](...)
     * We only use technical stories
-  * Pull requests are oppe to merge in the develop branch.
+  * Pull requests are open to merge in the develop branch.
   * Release on the main branch we use GitFlow and not with GitHub release.
   * Issues are added to the [github issues page](https://github.com/JuilletMikael/RIA-EggFlix/issues)